Monument Terminology

 Rounds

-Any stone edge rounded like the outside portion of a circle.
+Any stone edge shaped with a curve resembling the outer arc of a circle.

 Rubbing